LeonXu260/geocoding-map/README.md

 # Geocoding App

 This map app allows users to search for anything that is nearby their location.
-User can treat it as Google Maps
+User can treat it as Google Maps.

 ## Badges
 On some READMEs, you may see small images that convey metadata, such as whether or not all the tests are passing for the project.
 You can use Shields to add some to your README.
 Many services also have instructions for adding a badge.